RaineyAbe/glacier-snow-cover-mapping/docs/installation_instructions.md

 ## Mamba / Conda users

-For managing the required Python packages, we recommend downloading either [Anaconda/Miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html) or [Mamba/Micromamba](https://mamba.readthedocs.io/en/latest/index.html).
-This will allow you to install the environment directly using the `.yml` file.
+For managing the required Python packages, you can install [Anaconda/Miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html) or [Mamba/Micromamba](https://mamba.readthedocs.io/en/latest/index.html).
+This will allow you to install the environment using the `.yml` file.
 See the online user guides for [Conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) or [Mamba](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) if you are unfamiliar.
 If using Mamba, replace all instances of `conda` below with `mamba`.

 ### (Optional) Fork repository for personal use
 To save a copy of the code for personal use, fork the `glacier-snow-cover-mapping` code repository to your personal GitHub account.
 See [this page](https://docs.github.com/en/get-started/quickstart/fork-a-repo) for instructions on how to fork a GitHub repository.